Allergies vs Cold: How to Tell the Difference (Fast)

 Sore Throat & Cough

-If your throat soreness intensifies or your cough starts producing yellow-green mucus, think cold (or a sinus infection) rather than allergies.
+If your throat soreness intensifies or your cough starts producing yellow-green mucus, think cold or a sinus infection rather than allergies.

 Runny Nose or Congestion

-A cold, however, follows a predictable arc: the first day or two brings clear, thin drip, but by mid-week the discharge often thickens and may turn yellow or green as your immune system clears out the virus.
-The stuffy nose and sinus pressure also feel heavier and peak around days two to four.
+A cold, however, often follows a more predictable arc: the first day or two can bring clear, thin drip, but by mid-week the discharge may thicken and sometimes turn yellow or green as your immune system clears out the virus.
+The stuffy nose and

 Sneezing & Itching